oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 You may retain any and all of your rights to any content you submit, post or display on or through our products, services and experiences, and you are responsible for protecting those rights.
 We don’t take any responsibility and assume no liability for any content you (or any third party) may post on or through our products, services or experiences.

 However, by posting any content using the service you grant us the right and license to use, modify, publicly perform, publicly display, reproduce, and distribute such content on and through our products, services or experiences.
-You agree that this license includes the right for us to make your content available to other users of service, who may also use your content subject to these Terms & Ethics of Use.
+You agree that this license includes the right for us to make your content available to other users of service, who may also use your content subject to these oreohive Source No-AI-Training License.

 the oreohive organisation has the right but not the obligation to monitor and edit all content provided by users. we are advocates for freedom in the use of our platforms and services, but we do not and will not have this used to make way for or allow for hateful speech and language, discrimination, or any other such hateful or discriminatory / excluding expression.

 In addition, any content found on or through our products, services or experiences are the property of the oreohive organisation or used with permission.
 You may not distribute, modify, transmit, reuse, download, repost, copy, or use said content, whether in whole or in part, in a modified form or otherwise, for commercial purposes or for personal gain, without express advance written permission from us, the oreohive organisation.

-We provide the resources we do for the public world to use according to our licenses / licensing agreements or setups, and these Terms & Ethics of Use.
+We provide the resources we do for the public world to use according to our licenses / licensing agreements or setups, and these oreohive Source No-AI-Training License.
 We don't provide these resources for use by for-profit entities or corporations.
 They’re not for for-profit or corporate / business / entrepreneurial endeavours.

-By agreeing to these Terms & Ethics of Use and / or making any of your user content available through this service, you hereby grant to the oreohive organisation a non-exclusive, transferable, worldwide and royalty-free license, with the right to sublicense, host, cache, use, store, reproduce, transmit, publicly display, publicly perform, publish, modify (usually for formatting purposes only) or distribute this user content solely in connection with operating and providing our products, services, experiences, materials, content and assets to you and, often depending on your own discretion, to other users, individuals and / or organisations.
+By agreeing to these oreohive Source No-AI-Training License and / or making any of your user content available through this service, you hereby grant to the oreohive organisation a non-exclusive, transferable, worldwide and royalty-free license, with the right to sublicense, host, cache, use, store, reproduce, transmit, publicly display, publicly perform, publish, modify (usually for formatting purposes only) or distribute this user content solely in connection with operating and providing our products, services, experiences, materials, content and assets to you and, often depending on your own discretion, to other users, individuals and / or organisations.

 You also agree that you’ve a right to do this, and you hold the rights to the content in question you submit enabling or allowing for this.